 Provide technical assistance twenty-four hours a day, seven days a week.

-For more information on becoming a certified AMD provider, see Procurement Opportunities.
+For more information on becoming a certified AMD provider, visit the Apply to be a Provider page.

 (AMD Procurement Instructions)